How to Use Product Add-Ons, Free Gifts, and Upsell Pop-Ups to Increase Shopify AOV (2026)

 Shopify's new Unlisted product visibility setting solves this perfectly.

-Previously, merchants had to jump through hoops to hide upsell only or gift products like creating custom collections, disabling sales channels, or using workarounds.
-Now, with Unlisted, it’s simple: the product is completely hidden from navigation, collections, search, and feeds, but it’s still purchasable via direct link or app logic.
+Previously, merchants had to jump through hoops to hide upsell-only or gift products: creating custom collections, disabling sales channels, or using workarounds.
+Now, with Unlisted, it's simple: the product is completely hidden from navigation, collections, search, and feeds, but it's still purchasable via direct link or app logic.

 That means: